JimDesu/basis-lang/spec.md

 A *command* is the unit of execution in Basis.
 Every operation a program performs — every effect, every computation, every dispatch — is structurally a command invocation.
 Commands take parameters of declared types and modes, may produce values into writeable parameter slots, may fail with a message, and compose hierarchically through indentation, block markers, and recovery contexts.
 Commands are first-class values: they may be referenced, partially applied, captured in lambdas, stored in fields, and invoked indirectly through dispatch.

-This section describes the surface of commands — signatures, parameters, constructors, methods, frame-exit hooks, and calling conventions.
+This section describes the surface of commands — signatures, parameters, constructors, methods, subcommands, frame-exit hooks, and calling conventions.
 The full parameter-mode discipline (the static analyses, the transitive READ contract, taint propagation) is in §6.
 The first-class command-typed value forms — command reference, command literal, lambda, fexpr — are in §8.
 The class-and-instance dispatch system that resolves method calls is in §9.

 ### 3.1 The Unit of Execution